satsinush/word-games/README.md

 You may need to include additional header and source files if the project is structured differently.
 The compiled executable will be named `word_solver`.

+## Licensing

+The source code for this project is licensed under the MIT License.
+See the `LICENSE` file for details.

+This project uses the Qt Framework under the LGPLv3 license.
+A copy of the LGPLv3 license is included as `LICENSE-QT.txt`.
+The source code for Qt is available on the [official Qt website](https://www.qt.io/download-open-source).